mamonaco1973/azure-vmss/README.md

 ./destroy.sh
 ```

-This will use Terraform to delete the resource group and everything inside it — VNet, NAT Gateway, load balancer, VM Scale Set, autoscale settings, NSG, and all associated public IPs.
+This will use Terraform to delete the resource group and everything inside it — VNet, NAT Gateway, Application Gateway, VM Scale Set, autoscale settings, NSGs, and all associated public IPs.